-China Hongqiao, which only first showed up on the list of the world's ten largest aluminum producers in 2010, continued to rise up the list in 2014.
+China Hongqiao, which only first showed up on the list of the world's ten largest aluminum producers in 2010, remaining at the top of the list for 2017.

 Output growth has been driven by capacity expansions and acquisitions, which have provided China Hongqiao with the largest aluminum production capacity in China.